Austro-Hungarian concession of Tianjin: Austrian recount

+Chinese recount

+The Chinese recount states that at 16:00 the Chinese authorities fully occupied of the concession and stationed policemen and the Chinese flag was raised at the barracks and administration building.

+Renunciation treaties

-At the end of the world conflict, with the dissolution of Austria-Hungary, two separate treaties were necessary to ratify the revocation.
+At the end of the war, with the dissolution of Austria-Hungary, two separate treaties were necessary to ratify the revocation.
 Austria renounced the rights on the concession on 10 September 1919 with the Treaty of Saint-Germain-en-Laye, Hungary renounced them on 4 June 1920 with the Treaty of Trianon.
 In June 1927, the concession was incorporated into the Italian concession following a series of clashes between opposing Chinese factions.

 Development

-The Austria-Hungarian Empire’s trade with China itself was extremely limited, and the concession was located at the northernmost end of the Haihe River, which was not conducive to shipping.
+The Austria-Hungarian Empire's trade with China itself was extremely limited, and the concession was located at the northernmost end of the Haihe River, which was not conducive to shipping.
 Therefore, the concession was not an important financial and trading area.
 However, the Austrian Concession was located between the old city and the Tianjin Railway Station.
 Soon after the concession was delimited, the Belgian Shichang Tram and Electric Company constructed a tram line from the east gate of the old city to the railway station, and at the same time rebuilt the east pontoon bridge into an iron bridge.
 Named Jintang Bridge (now Jintang Bridge in Hebei District), a commercial street with concentrated Chinese retail businesses was formed along the main road (now Jianguo Road in Hebei District) where trams passed.